amanijabeur/Advanced-Web-Dev-Project/README.md

 ## Features

 - Personal intro / About Me section
-- Story search — filter a list of stories in real time by title
+- Story search: filter a list of stories in real time by title

 ## Tech Stack